-In 2016 the Council achieved this benchmark.
+In 2017 the Council achieved this benchmark.

 Regarding the breach in 2014, the district-wide rates increase in this year was 4.78%.
-However, actual rates revenue collected can vary slightly from the budget due to changes in the rating base between when the draft Annual Plan is approved in March and when the rates are struck in July.
+However, actual rates revenue collected can vary slightly from the budget due to changes in the rating base between when the rates are set in mid June and when the rates are struck in July.
 The other factor is the number of remissions the Council applies each year.
-In the 2014 year fewer remissions were granted than in the prior year, which means the total actual rates revenue was slightly higher than planned rates revenue.
+In the 2014 year, fewer remissions were granted than in the prior year, which means the total actual rates revenue was slightly higher than planned rates revenue.

-The breach of the rates increase limit in 2013 was due to the introduction of kerbside recycling on 1 July 2012, as set out in year one of the Long Term Plan.
+The breach of the rates increases limit in 2013 was due to the introduction of kerbside recycling on 1 July 2012, as set out in year one of the Long Term Plan.